Microsoft/azure-docs.cs-cz/articles/active-directory/manage-apps/provisioning-agent-release-version-history.md

 ### <a name="release-status"></a>Stav verze

-23. ledna 2019: Vydáno ke stažení
+23. ledna 2019: vydáno ke stažení

 ### <a name="new-features-and-improvements"></a>Nové funkce a vylepšení